New York Weill Cornell

 About

-We investigate the mechanisms by which the tumor microenvironment inhibits anti-tumor immune responses and devise strategies to overcome such defenses and improve cancer therapy.
-Our efforts focus on the mechanism-based, rational design of novel cancer treatment strategies.
-In addition, we investigate cell types and molecules required for effective immune responses and immune resistance as well as biomarkers and genetic determinants of response to immunotherapy.
-Though our studies rely on preclinical model systems, we maintain a reciprocal connection between the clinic and the laboratory in our translational research, applying insights obtained in each venue to refine our efforts in the other.
+The Collaborative Laboratory investigates the mechanisms by which the tumor microenvironment inhibits anti-tumor immune responses and devises strategies to overcome such defenses and improve cancer therapy.
+Its efforts focus on the mechanism-based, rational design of novel cancer treatment strategies.
+In addition, the its researchers investigate cell types and molecules required for effective immune responses and immune resistance as well as biomarkers and genetic determinants of response to immunotherapy.
+Though these studies rely on preclinical model systems, the lab maintains a reciprocal connection between the bench and the clinic in translational research, applying insights obtained in each venue to refine efforts in the other.

 News